emr5/spacegame/README.txt

 # README for Emir: Asteroid 4 #

-This is the README file for the Sarvesh: Asteroid 4 app.
+This is the README file for the Emir: Asteroid 4 app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.